adityajoshi12/Flutter-Stacked/README.md

 ### Create Widget
 This command will create a Widget in the lib/ui/widgets folder with the initial boilerplate and responsive variants.

+This VS code extension is the extenstion of the older [provider architechture](https://github.com/madhukesh048/Flutter-MVVM-VS-Code-extension-Pack)